microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 This can happen in a few instances:

-- You are working with JavaScript or TypeScript code on [github.dev](https://docs.github.com/codespaces/developing-in-codespaces/web-based-editor) and VS Code is running in the browser.
+- You are working with JavaScript or TypeScript code on [vscode.dev](https://vscode.dev) or [github.dev](https://docs.github.com/codespaces/developing-in-codespaces/web-based-editor) and VS Code is running in the browser.
 - You open a file from a virtual file system (such as when using the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension).
 - The project is currently loading.
 Once loading completes, you will start getting project-wide IntelliSense for it.